sana/WorkAtEPFL/README.md

 WorkAtEPFL
 ==========

-Projects I have been working on while doing the M.Sc. at EPFL, http://epfl.ch
+  In this section you can find some projects I have been working on while doing the M.Sc., on Foundations of Software, at EPFL, http://epfl.ch.

+Keywords: compiler, interpreter, formal verification, type inference.